mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 <img src="03-exploratory-analysis_files/figure-html/iberian_roads-3.png" width="672" />

 Now that we've replicated the visuals, we want to replicate network statistics.
 Since we're going to calculate several of the same network statistics for the networks in question, we can wrap this all into a function to save a bit of time.
-The following function expects an igraph network object and calculates each of the 10 variables show in the example in the book and returns them as a matrix.
+The following function expects an `igraph` network object and calculates each of the 10 variables show in the example in the book and returns them as a matrix.

+Although the function below is somewhat long, it is very simple.
+It defines a function with a single argument `net` which is an `igraph` network object.
+It then creates an output matrix called `out` with the appropriate number of rows and columns and then populates the first columen with the name of each measure.
+Next each network measure is evaluated in turn and assigned to the appropriate row in column 2 of the `out` matrix.
+Finally, the full matrix is returned: `return(out)`.

 ```r